Euro shrugs off disappointing GDP data, dollar subdued

 SYDNEY The euro steadied early on Friday, brushing aside soft euro zone inflation and disappointing growth data that kept alive prospects of more stimulus from the European Central Bank.

-The common currency was little changed at $1.3363 EUR=, having recovered from a brief dip to $1.3348.
+The common currency was little changed at $1.3363, having recovered from a brief dip to $1.3348.
 Still, it remained near a nine-month trough of $1.3333 and was on track to end lower on the week.

 "The issue is, and this is hard to measure quantifiably, that traders were expecting the weakness," said Christopher Vecchio, currency analyst at DailyFX, of the euro zone GDP data.
 Therefore, euro bears were left wanting more, he added.